*Video at the end of post.

 “There I will make the horn of David grow; I will prepare a lamp for My Anointed” (Psalm 132.17 NKJV).

-And in Revelation 5:6, we see the Slain Lamb, Jesus Christ, who died for the sins of the world to give us God’s Salvation and Strenght.
-The Lamb has 7 horns because 7 is the number of Sabbath, and Jesus is Lord over Sabbath.
+And in Revelation 5:6, we see the Slain Lamb, Jesus Christ, who died for the sins of the world to give us God’s Salvation and Strength.
+The Lamb now has 7 horns because 7 is the number of Sabbath, and Jesus is Lord over Sabbath.
+God rested on the seventh day not because He needed rest, but He knew His Son (the One Horn) would reconcile all six days back to God.
+The slain and resurrected Lamb of God now has seven horns—the ultimate sign of God’s strength.

 “And I looked, and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth” (NKJV).

-For certain, he has power with his light to fool and power with these horns to destroy, but the Lamb of God’s Light and Horn have the ultimate victory.
-We can fight every battle the enemy wages against us, knowing that we have the tools to overcome and win.
+For certain, Satan has power with his light to fool and power with these horns to destroy, but the Lamb of God’s Light and Horn have the ultimate victory.
+We can fight every battle the enemy wages against us, knowing that we have the tools—God’s light and His Horn—to overcome and win.

 “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ” (2 Corinthians 10.4-5 NKJV).

 Anything that tries to “exalt itself against the knowledge of God” must be put under the authority of Christ.
-Satan only has the authority that we give him, but if God is our true Light and Horn, there is no room for him to take up space.
+Satan only has the authority that we give him, but if God is our true Light and Horn, there is no room for Satan to take up space in our lives.

-In my Christian Fantasy Fiction book, the Violet Moon Series, I take the elements of faith and write them into a new world.
-I believe many of our young people take for granted the story of the Cross and Salvation through Christ because they grew up hearing it.
-So I shed new light on the principles of faith without compromising the truth: We have a Savior, God in the Flesh, who entered our world and reconciled us back to our Creator.
+In my Christian Fantasy Fiction book, The Violet Moon Series, I take the elements of faith and write them into a new world.
+I believe many of our young people today take for granted the story of the Cross and salvation through Christ because they grew up hearing it.
+So, I shed new light on the principles of faith without compromising the truth: We have a Savior, God in the Flesh, who entered our world and reconciled us back to our Creator.

 If you would like to start my award-winning series, you can read or listen to it.
 Buy on Amazon: F’lorna of Rodesh and Chieftain’s Daughter.